 Source: Jeenee Mobile website

-Jeenee Mobile has three categories of postpaid phone plans named Essentials Pennywise, Unlimited Pennywise and Mammoth Unlimited.
-Overall there are 11 different plans to choose from, each with a 30 day billing period.
-This shouldn’t be overlooked as some providers now offer plans over 28 days rather than 30, meaning an extra billing period during the year.
+Jeenee Mobile has three categories of postpaid phone plans named Small Plans, Large Plans and Mammoth Plans.
+Overall there are nine different plans to choose from, and within many there is a choice of a month-to-month, 6 month or 12 month contract period with incentives for sticking around.
+This shouldn’t be overlooked as some providers now offer plans over 28 days, meaning an extra billing period during the year.

-- Data is billed on a per-kilobyte (KB) basis to give you better value for money
+- Data is billed on a per-kilobyte (KB) basis and excess data charges vary based on plan.

 Mammoth Unlimited Plans

-Released recently, Jeenee’s Mammoth Unlimited Plans offer value in spades with unprecedented levels of data for the money.
-They operate on the Optus 3G Network, as opposed to the other plans which get the 4G treatment.
+Jeenee Mobile’s Mammoth Unlimited Plans offer value in spades with unprecedented levels of data for the money.
+They operate on the Optus 3G Network, as opposed to the other plans which get the full 4G treatment.

 How does Jeenee Mobile compare to other providers?

 You like the look of one or more Jeenee Mobile’s plans, but you’re wondering how they compare to other telcos out there?
-Well, the good news is that Jeenee is very competitive across the board.
+Well, the good news is that Jeenee is very competitive across the board and is often in the mix for the cheapest plan at any given data limit.
+However, Jeenee’s $10 set-up fee may be a bit of a turn off for some.
 Let’s see how its plans shape up in a saturated postpaid mobile market.